EstelleKlevenz/docana-emi-25/README.md

 We kept the initial approach, where we prompted ChatGPT to give a sentence to each keyword.
 It would have been interesting to compare this to the raw keyword lists, and customised sentences that are a) simpler and b) more complex than the ones ChatGPT provided us with.
 We could have validated them within the team and could have had them run on a small sample of the BERT model to see their influence on the embeddings.
 Instead we have only pursued one approach and see that it has not been effective.

-Another possibility to improve the BERT model on our data woudl have been to finetune it.
+Another possibility to improve the BERT model on our data would have been to finetune it.
 We chose to apply it out of the box which might have been inadequate for our case.

 Overall it has to be noted that the comparability between the BERT EMI-scores and the other results is limited thorugh several factors: First BERT requried a different preprocessing with its own interal tokenization, we then used different keyphrases and finally we could run BERT only on a sample of 222'600 of 615'392 posts as the computational resources needed for the whole dataset exceeded our means.